 Leases where the lessor effectively retains substantially all the risks and benefits of ownership over the lease term are classified as operating lease.
-Lease payments for assets taken on operating lease are recognised as an expense in the Profit and Loss Account as per the lease terms.
-Initial direct costs in respect of operating leases such as legal costs, brokerage costs, etc. are recognised as expense immediately in the Profit and Loss Account.
+Lease payments for assets taken on operating lease are recognized as an expense in the Profit and Loss Account as per the lease terms.
+Initial direct costs in respect of operating leases such as legal costs, brokerage costs, etc. are recognized as expense immediately in the Profit and Loss Account.

-4.13 EMPLOYEE BENEFITS
+4.13 Employee benefits